Shipping from Vietnam to Europe and the USA

 Shipping from Vietnam to Europe and the USA ShipHub

-Duty on products shipped from Vietnam to Europe
+Customs duties on products shipped from Vietnam to Europe

 An integral element of all imports, that is – the duty, will soon be a minor problem when importing goods from Vietnam to the European Union.
 At the moment, the standard tariff is in effect.
-You can search it in the TARIC system.
+You can search for it in the TARIC system.
 For instance:

 • 0% for most electronics (e.g. headphones and earphones – TARIC code 8518300090)